ruiyichee/SUTD-App-Store/README.md

 # SUTD AppStore

 ## Description
 This project is part of the final deliverables for 50.012 Databases course for Fall 2017 in Singapore University of Technology and Design.
 The requirements for this project include creating a web app using the Django framework and utilising MySQL as the database.
-The SUTD App Store is created mainly for SUTD students to deposit apps of past projects that they worked on.
+The SUTD App Store is created mainly for SUTD students to deposit apps of past projects that they have previously worked on.
+More of the web app's detailed requirements can be found on REPORT.md

+This is a simple CRUD (Create, Read, Update, Delete) web app that is built on Angular 2 as frontend and with Django as backend to provide REST API end points.

 ## Before Running
-0.This web app requires Angular 2.
+0. This web app requires Angular 2.
 To download Angular 2, make sure you have node.js and npm.
 Visit `https://nodejs.org/en/download/` to download Node.js for your device.
 Check that you have at least node 6.9.x and npm 3.x.x by running `node -v` and `npm -v` in a terminal/console window.
-1. Download Angular 2 CLI.
+1. cd into `SUTDAppStore/SUTDAppStore/Frontend`.
+Download Angular 2 CLI.
 ```
 npm install @angular/cli
 ```